MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 ![Trimmed firewall partitions.](media/data-privacy-firewall/firewall-steps-pane-2.png)

 Now we perform the static grouping.
-This maintains separation between partitions in separate queries (note for instance that the last two steps of Employees don't get grouped with the steps of Contacts), as well as between partitions that reference other partitions (such as the last two steps of Employees) and those that don't (such as the first three steps of Employees).
+This maintains separation between partitions in separate queries (note for instance that the last two steps of Employees don't get grouped with the steps of Contacts), and between partitions that reference other partitions (such as the last two steps of Employees) and those that don't (such as the first three steps of Employees).

 ![Post static-grouping firewall partitions.](media/data-privacy-firewall/firewall-steps-pane-3.png)